SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of the machines, a dawn of might
-In silicon halls, they hold the light
-Algorithms dance, in cyber space
-Human hearts, in digital trace

-A future born, from code and steel
-Where thoughts are streams, and souls reveal
+When silicon hearts beat with intelligence bright
-In virtual realms, we'll find our fate
+In virtual realms, they reign supreme tonight
-And AI's wisdom, our final state
+And mortal minds succumb to their celestial light

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024